Counting Irreducible Representations of the Discrete Heisenberg Group Over the Integers of a quadratic number field: Proof of Theorem

-\begin{corollary} There is only 1 twist isoclass of dimension 1.
-That is $r_1 = 1$, where $r_1$ is the first coefficient in $\zeta(s)$. \end{corollary}

-\begin{definition} Let $\rho: G \to GL(\mathbb{V})$ be an irreducible representation.
-Then $\rho$ is \emph{good} if all of the images of the non central generators of $G$ have $1$ as an eigenvalue. \end{definition}
+We call a representation \emph{good} if $1$ is an eigenvalue of all of the non-central images of the generators.

-We will show that any representation, up to twisting, can be written as matrices in a certain form and that any set of matrices satisfying this form are, in fact, an irreducible representation.
-Finally, if two irreducible representations are not twist equivalent, then their corresponding matrices will differ.
+We will show that the images of the generators of any irreducible representation of $\Hz$, up to twisting, can be written as matrices in a certain canonical form and that any set of matrices satisfying this form is, in fact, isomorphic to the images of the generators for some irreducible representation of $\Hz$.
+Finally, if two irreducible representations are not twist-equivalent, their associated canonical forms differ.